 The beach that spans along Snelling Lake is truly one of the most stunning you’ll find anywhere in the state.
 You also won’t have to wait for a spot on the shore to open up because this is an especially wide beach.

-Also note that the Snelling Lake Beach is handicap-accessible.
+Also, note that Snelling Lake Beach is handicap-accessible.
 Lifeguards are also on standby to keep watch over the folks having fun under the sun.

 Fort Snelling State Park’s Picnic Island is where you and your family can go once you’ve had your fill of fun for the day.
 The shelters there are handicap-accessible and they also feature electricity.